SAP/luigi/core/examples/luigi-sample-angular/README.md

 ## Development

 Linking and building with [Lerna](https://lernajs.io/) is the preferred development method.
-This mono repository uses Lerna  for project management.
+This monorepo uses Lerna for project management.

 To have this application running, follow these steps: